7mind/blog/_posts/2019-11-09-constructive-test-taxonomy.md

 ## The Constructive Test Taxonomy

-Let's assume that
+Let's assume that:

 1. We may assign an arbitrary amount of *tags* to a test,
 2. We have several predefined sets of tags
-3. We may assign no more than one tag from each of the sets to a test --- in case we want more than one, the test may be split,
+3. We may assign no more than one tag from each set to a test --- if we want more than one, the test may be split.
 4. We may establish a full or partial order on each of the sets and assign weights to the elements.

-Let's call such a set "Axis" and try to come up with some useful axes.
+Let's call such a set an "Axis" and try to come up with some useful axes.

 ### Intention Axis